What is emotional eating?

 One of the best ways to combat food stress is to make a list of other activities that will make us feel better.

-There are other things that produce a reaction similar to junk food, without the guilt and frustration of overeating.
+Other things produce a reaction similar to junk food, without the guilt and frustration of overeating.
 These are such things as connection, mindfulness, meditation, exercise… These things will naturally dampen your threat reaction system and help you control stress more effectively.

 Thanks for your blog, nice to read.
 Do not stop.